-Canon 100D versus Canon 60D
+Canon 100D vs 60D

 The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS 60D are two digital cameras that were announced, respectively, in March 2013 and August 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 17.9 megapixel.
+Both cameras offer a resolution of 17.9 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 60D is considerably larger (44 percent) than the Canon 100D.
 Moreover, the 60D is substantially heavier (86 percent) than the 100D.
 It is noteworthy in this context that the 60D is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.